Triceratops: Torosaurus as growth stage of Triceratops

 Torosaurus is a ceratopsid genus first identified from a pair of skulls in 1891, two years after the identification of Triceratops by Othneil Charles Marsh.
 The genus Torosaurus resembles Triceratops in geological age, distribution, anatomy, and size, so it has been recognised as a close relative.
 Its distinguishing features are an elongated skull and the presence of two ovular fenestrae in the frill.
-Paleontologists investigating dinosaur ontogeny in Montana's Hell Creek Formation have recently presented evidence that the two represent a single genus.
+Paleontologists investigating dinosaur ontogeny in Montana's Hell Creek Formation have presented evidence that the two represent a single genus.